 The list of health benefits associate with yoga gets longer and longer every year, and I think it’s wonderful that more doctors are recommending yoga.

-What wasn’t mentioned on the nih.gov site was the ability to control and change your own physiology in a positive way….
+Now what wasn’t mentioned on the nih.gov site was the fascinating ability to control and change your own physiology in a positive way….

 Thousands of research studies have been undertaken and have shown that with the practice of yogic meditation a person can, indeed, learn to control such physiologic parameters as blood pressure, heart rate, respiratory function, metabolic rate, skin resistance, brain waves, body temperature, and many other bodily functions.That’s the definition of Yoga on the webMD.com site.
 Exciting right?? (“many other bodily functions” sounds ripe with possibility doesn’t it?)